sighupio/fury-kubernetes-monitoring/prometheus-operated/README.md

       interval: 10s
 ```

-ServiceMonitors belonging to a Prometheus setup are selected, once again, based on labels.
-When deploying said Prometheus instance, the Operator configures it according to the matching service monitors.
-  Define that all ServiceMonitor TPRs with the label `tier = frontend` should be included into the server's configuration.
+ServiceMonitors belonging to a Prometheus setup are selected vian labels.
+When deploying the Prometheus instance, the Operator configures it according to the matching service monitors.
+It defines that all ServiceMonitor CRDs with the label `app = frontend` should be included into the server's configuration.

 ```yaml
 apiVersion: monitoring.coreos.com/v1alpha1